Enabling SSL on Apache HTTP Server

 SSLCertificateKeyFile "E:/work/tools/Apache2.2/conf/server.key"

-put following line into conf\passphrase.bat file to echo passphrase.
+Put the following line into the conf\passphrase.bat file to echo the passphrase.

 @echo secret